Indigenous Health

 Patient Services

-Indigenous people receiving health care in the Interlake-Eastern RHA region can contact Indigenous Health Lead, Adam Sanderson at [email protected] for assistance.
+Indigenous people receiving health care in the Interlake-Eastern RHA region can contact Director Indigenous Health, Adam Sanderson at [email protected] for assistance.
+Individuals have access to in indigenous health liaisons and regional indigenous elder knowledge keepers.

 1. Indigenous Health Advisory Committee